qiushiyan/titanic-survival/readme.md

 - Philip hind and [Encyclopedia Titanica](encyclopedia-titanica.org) for being tremendously helpful in providing the most accurate, updated titanic data

 - Dr. Frank Harrell for the inspiring textbook *Regression Modeling Strategies* and similar case study

+# Further Study

+More graphical methods (e.g., mosaic plot), see Analysis of Categorical Data by Michael Friendly

+incorporation cabin class and `vcd::Lifeboats` to study the impact of passenger's location and leaving order of lifebotas